htmlburger/wpemerge-theme/docs/README.md

 - [Browsersync](https://www.browsersync.io/) for synchronized browser development.
 - Autoloading for all classes in the `App\` namespace.
 - Automatic, fool-proof style and script cache breaker.
-- Script and style linting.
+- PHP, JavaScript and SASS linting using single yarn commands.
 - Optional CSS packages:
     - Boostrap 4
     - Bulma